How can you help Debian?

 - Help Debian promoting itself by talking about it and demonstrating it to others.

 As you can see, there are many ways you can get involved with the project and only few of them require you to be a Debian Developer.
 Many of the different projects have mechanisms to allow direct access to source code trees to contributors that have shown they are trustworthy and valuable.
-Typically, people which find that they can get much more involved in Debian will join the project, but this is not always required.
+Typically, people who find that they can get much more involved in Debian will join the project, but this is not always required.